How to Get Your New Hampshire Insurance License in 2026

 Pre-Licensing Education

-• Self-study is free; structured prep courses from $89 (Xcel Cram Course)
+- Self-study is free; structured prep courses verify current pricing (Xcel Cram Course)

 Exam Requirements